richardkorneisel/intro-to-python/readme.md

 <summary>In Class Checkpoints:</summary>
 - An basic statement in js vs python</br>
 - A basic loop in js vs python</br>
+- Creating a variable in js vs python</br>
 - A function in js vs python</br>
 </details>